3rr0r-505/KeySpy/ROADMAP.md

 We appreciate your feedback on our roadmap.
 If you have any comments or questions, please don't hesitate to reach out to us.

 ## Conclusion
-Thank you for your interest in NetWhisper.
+Thank you for your interest in KeySpy.
 We are excited about the future and look forward to working together to make it a success!